Atwood Lake: Atwood Dam

+Atwood Village was abandoned and then flooded in the 1930s for the construction of the dam and the resulting formation of Atwood lake.
+When water levels are low, foundation stones from former buildings in Atwood Village can be seen, along with evidence of a former rail station and roadbed near Dellroy.

-The Atwood Dam is made of rolled earth filled with impervious core; 65 ft high, 3700 ft long, with a top width of 30 ft, and a base width of 360 ft.
+Construction began in 1932 The Atwood Dam is made of rolled earth filled with impervious core; 65 ft high, 3700 ft long, with a top width of 30 ft, and a base width of 360 ft.

 Spillway

 Uncontrolled chute spillway near left (south) abutment, crest elevation 941 ft, length of crest 95 ft, design discharge 12800 cuft/s with surcharge of 12 ft and freeboard of 2 ft.